On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: an algorithm

-Throughout the paper we will use a concept of tree imbalance, defined formally as: \begin{definition} Let $T$ be a tree and $c$ its $2$-coloring with properties described above.
-We define the \emph{imbalance number} $imb(T)$ as the difference $C_1(T) - C_2(T)$. \end{definition} From this definition it directly follows that $imb(T) \ge 0$.
+Throughout the paper we will use the concept of tree imbalance, defined formally as: \begin{definition} Let $T$ be a tree and $c$ its unique $2$-coloring with $|C_1(T)| \ge |C_2(T)|$.
+Let the \emph{imbalance number} of $T$ be $imb(T) := |C_1(T)| - |C_2(T)|$. \end{definition} From this definition, it directly follows that $imb(T) \ge 0$.

-\begin{lemma} In every tree $T$ there exists a vertex $v \in V(T)$ such that every connected component of $T - v$ has at most $\frac{|V(T)|}{2}$ vertices.
-Such vertex can be found in $O(|V(T)|)$ time. \end{lemma}
+First, let us prove the simple structural fact about trees in general: \begin{lemma} In every tree $T$ there exists a \emph{central vertex} $v \in V(T)$ such that every connected component of $T - v$ has at most $\frac{|V(T)|}{2}$ vertices. \end{lemma}

-\begin{proof} By rooting a tree in any vertex and traversing it recursively a constant number of times we can compute in $O(|V(T)|)$ time the number of vertices in each subtree of every vertex.
-Therefore, we assume in the analysis that these values are already available at each vertex.